Job Center Building - 3620 Wilgus Avenue, Sheboygan, Wisconsin 53081

 Sheboygan County Job Center, 3620 Wilgus Ave, Sheboygan, WI 53081.

-To report a change, customers are directed to use the lobby phone to call CCA or the computers in the lobby to report via Access.
+To report a change, customers are directed to call CCA or use the computers in the lobby to report via Access.

-To apply for benefits, computers, paper applications and phones are available in the lobby from 8:00 a.m. - 4:30 p.m..
+To apply for benefits, computers, paper applications and phones are available in the resource room or ES Reception from 8:00 a.m. - 4:00 p.m..

 If it’s a new program we give them all applications options.
 If they want to apply while there, client registration is complete and an appointment scheduled.